Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Calculations & data sourcing

-Signatories are well within their rights to ask their business partners for this information and are usually able to source the data that is needed.
+Charterer signatories are well within their rights to ask their business partners for this information and are usually able to source the data that is needed.
 As the Sea Cargo Charter has developed, business partners of signatories’ have also become more accustomed with the entailed data collection process.
 Message toward business partners is a document available on the Resources page of the website to support signatories of the Sea Cargo Charter in their relation with their business partners they will be requesting information from.
 This document aims at providing business partners with an overview of the Sea Cargo Charter, which data will the signatory request, and how this data will be treated.

 However, it is recognised that collecting 100% of relevant data may not be possible in some circumstances.
-In this instance, Signatories are required to disclose the percentage of their eligible reporting chartering activities (calculated out of the total number of voyages) for which they have non-disclosure.
+In this instance, signatories are required to disclose the percentage of their eligible reporting chartering activities (calculated out of the total number of voyages) for which they have non-disclosure.
 This information is available to other signatories but not disclosed publicly.
 Table 4 in the Technical Guidance of the Sea Cargo Charter provides an example of this.

 Calculations & data sourcing